mirage335-colossus/ubiquitous_bash/README.md

 * Do NOT add empty functions anywhere, as this will cause the script to crash before doing anything.
 At least include a do-nothing command (ie. /bin/true).

+* Each project using ubiquitous_bash should incorporate it statically.
+Dynamic system-wide linking with other projects is STRONGLY discouraged.
+However, projects based upon ubiquitous_bash might be suitable for system-wide installation if designed with this in mind.

 # Copyright
 All content in this folder not owned by other authors is intended to be public domain.
 Other copyright notices may be provided as templates.
 See license.txt for details.